Make your donation to help mend a child.

 Mission: Costa Rica

 Where in the World Costa Rica, located on the Central American isthmus, borders Nicaragua, Panama, the Pacific Ocean, and the Caribbean Sea.
 Widely recognized for its varied wildlife, Costa Rica has beautiful landscapes filled with forests, mountains, volcanoes, beaches, and rivers.
 The population of Costa Rica is about 4,300,000 people, a quarter of whom live in the metropolitan area of the capital, San José.
 Despite the fact that Costa Rica has one of the highest standards of living in the Americas, profound poverty still affects many people at the bottom of the socioeconomic ladder.
 Costa Rica’s poverty rate of 20-25 percent has remained the same for nearly 20 years.
 Poverty in Costa Rica is especially observable in rural areas and in certain parts of San José.
 Healthcare in Costa Rica The National Health System covers all medical needs of the Costa Rican population.
 The quality of healthcare in Costa Rica is considered to be one of the highest in Latin America.
 However, given the long waiting times for appointments (it can take months to see a doctor or undergo surgery), many residents choose a private hospital where appointments are more easily available.
 Private hospitals incur higher hosts for the patients and families than public health services.
 Currently, there are about 30 public hospitals and 5 private hospitals in Costa Rica.
 The majority of private hospitals are located in San José.
 The Children Following recent improvements to medical care, Costa Rica now has the longest life expectancy in Latin America.
 The Code for Children and Adolescents states, “all minors will benefit from medical care directly and freely from the State.”
 Despite a very effective health system, 10% of children die before reaching the age of 5 due to infections and other health problems.
 The main problem faced by children in Costa Rica is poverty.
 One in four children live below the poverty line.
 In addition, child labor continues to be a challenge in Costa Rica, with 21% of child laborers not attending school.
 According to the United Nations Children Fund, 36,000 children in Costa Rica are orphans.
-The Mission In partnership with the Colorectal Team Overseas (CTO) led by Dr. Marc Levitt of Nationwide Children's Hospital, Mending Kids will be traveling to Hospital Nacional de Ninos in San Jose, Costa Rica to train local surgeons traveling in from all over Latin America.
-In addition to a surgical training conference on colorectal surgeries (mostly surgical care to children born without an anus), Dr. Levitt and his team will operate on several children requiring this advanced care and scrubbing in with surgeons who would like to add this type of surgical work to their local practice.
-The team also includes advanced nursing care for the bowel management and wound care these children need post-operatively to be successful long-term and to maintain independent bathroom habits.Learn More
+The Mission In partnership with Colorectal Team Overseas (CTO), led by Dr. Marc Levitt, Surgical Director, Center for Colorectal and Pelvic Reconstruction, Nationwide Children's Hospital, our international team will be traveling to Hospital Nacional de Niños in San José, Costa Rica to train local pediatric surgeons as well as surgeons from all over Latin America.
+In addition to a surgical training conference on complex colorectal and anorectal surgeries, Dr. Levitt and his team, working alongside local surgeons, will operate on dozens of children requiring this advanced care.
+The team also includes advanced nursing care for the bowel management and wound care these children need post-operatively to be successful long term and to maintain independent bathroom habits.Learn More

 Our Four Core Programs